Reconstruction of Omro Road in 2021

 - April 2019- November 2019: Work continued on preparing a final design plan.
 Utility providers continued to review current utilities within the road right of way and the need to move, extend, or replace them either before or during the construction phase of the project.

 - March 2020: Began securing property and construction easements from property owners along Omro Road, 60% plan completed, and project plan provided to all utility providers.

 - April or May 2020: A second Public Involvement Meeting at Town Hall.
 Cancelled…contact Town Hall for project details.

-- June 2020- August 2020: Construction began on Jones Detention Pond designed to accept and treat stormwater from Omro Road.
+- June 2020- August 2020: Construction began on Jones Detention Pond designed to accept and treat stormwater from the western 25% of Omro Road.

 - July 2020- December 2020: Some utility changes are scheduled to be made during this time period.

 - September 2020: Jones Detention Pond completed except for final landscaping to be finished in spring and summer 2021.

 - November 2020: Final plans, specifications, and costs (PS & E) completed.